What Happens When Seniors are Socially Isolated

 Scams are an unfortunate, yet inevitable, byproduct of the coronavirus pandemic.
 Remind your senior about the potential of scams.
 Let them know to never provide information on health insurance, Medicare, Medicaid, or financial information to any random person or phone call.
 Remind them that the IRS’s first point of contact with Americans is always via postal mail.
 If you suspect someone is attempting to scam you or your loved one, contact the United States Department of Justice.

 Whether it’s on purpose or on accident due to being asymptomatic, exposing a vulnerable older adult to the coronavirus can result in serious illness or death.
 If you are concerned, take precautions to keep your senior’s circle of contact limited.
 Be aware of the individuals who provide their care and talk to them often about the evolving health and safety protocols recommended by the CDC.
 Remember, it’s okay to be extra vigilant to ensure the health and safety of your loved one.

 The COVID-19 pandemic has led to unprecedented times in our country, and it puts extra stress on our most vulnerable population, the elderly.
 Protocols of isolation are important to limit the spread of COVID-19, but they also increase the risk of elderly abuse, exploitation, and neglect.
 Don’t be afraid to be an advocate for your loved one to help keep them safe and healthy during the pandemic and after.

-If you have questions about elderly abuse, what constitutes elderly abuse, or would like to talk about planning opportunities to protect you or a loved one from financial abuse, call Michaelson & Associates at 702-731-2333.
+If you have questions about elderly abuse, what constitutes elderly abuse, or would like to talk about planning opportunities to protect you or a loved one from financial abuse, call Michaelson Law at 702-731-2333.
 Visit our Elder Law practice area page to learn more about senior law options in Nevada.